Carnegie Mellon Institute for Strategy and Technology Courses

 Fall: 9 units

-This is a dynamic course that delves into the complexities of political polarization in the United States.
-This course is designed not only to educate but also to actively engage students in the analysis of some of the most divisive and challenging issues facing the nation today, including the 2nd Amendment, abortion rights, crime, and immigration policy.
-Throughout the semester, students will engage in a variety of learning activities including critical readings, in-depth discussions, and live debates.
-These components are structured to encourage a deep understanding of the multifaceted nature of American political divides.
-Students will be challenged to explore and argue from viewpoints different from their own, fostering a broader perspective and empathy in understanding opposing arguments.
-This course offers students a platform to deeply engage with the current political climate, understand the roots of American political divides, and develop skills essential for civic engagement and discourse.
-This course is ideal for students with interests in political science, history, law, social justice, and those looking to gain a deeper understanding of the complex political landscape of the United States and its implications for justice and injustice in society.
+This course explores political polarization in the United States.
+It's not just learning about the extent of political polarization; it's about active engagement in analyzing some of the most contentious issues facing the nation today, such as the 2nd Amendment, abortion rights, crime, and immigration policy.
+Throughout the semester, students will participate in a variety of learning activities, including critical readings, in-depth discussions, and live debates.
+These components are designed to foster a deep understanding of the multifaceted nature of American political divides.
+Students will be challenged to explore and argue from diverse viewpoints, broadening their perspectives and cultivating empathy for opposing arguments.
+This course provides students with an opportunity to deeply engage with the current political climate, delve into the roots of American political divides, and develop essential skills for civic engagement and discourse.
+It's perfect for students interested in political science, history, law, social justice, and anyone seeking a deeper comprehension of the complex political landscape of the United States and its implications for justice and injustice in society.

 84-310 Policy in a Global Economy 1: International Trade and Trade Policy